chhuang-one/sqxclib/doc/Sqxc.md

 	}
 ```

-The Sqxc input dataflow in your SqStorage object will look like this:
+The Sqxc input data flow in your SqStorage object will look like this:

 	input ->         ┌-> SqxcTextParser --┐
 	Sqdb.exec()    --┴--------------------┴-> SqxcValue ---> SqType.parse()